Step-by-Step Guide to Getting a Work Permit in Thailand

 – To apply for a work permit, you’ll need a non-immigrant visa, you may obtain a non-immigrant visa in your home country before leaving, in a neighbouring country or in Thailand itself.

-Non-immigrants IB – Although most embassies do not issue this visa on a regular basis is used for corporate and investment purposes.
+Although most embassies do not issue this visa regularly is used for corporate and investment purposes.

-Non-immigrant Visa M – Are for news reporters, filmmakers and media correspondents of international news agencies working for printed newspapers and magazines, TV, radio or online agencies and is commonly referred to as a journalism visa.
+These visas are for news reporters, filmmakers, and media correspondents of international news agencies who work for printed newspapers and magazines, TV, radio, or online agencies.
+They are commonly referred to as journalism visas.

 Key Points